sizigia/learn-co-lessons/README.md

-And if we want to go from a number to the string, for example to produce an address, we again need to pay attention to the type.
+And if we want to go from a number to a string, for example to produce an address, we again need to pay attention to the type.

 ```python